Progesterone and Pregnancy

 What is progesterone & why is it important to pregnancy?

 The hormone progesterone plays an important role in affecting the menstrual cycle and in maintaining pregnancy.
-A woman’s ovary produces progesterone, secreting it when an egg follicle releases an egg (ovulation).
-Progesterone is sometimes called the “pregnancy hormone,” P4 or Prog.
+A woman’s ovary produces progesterone, secreting it when an egg follicle releases an egg (ovulation). it is sometimes called the “pregnancy hormone,” P4 or Prog.

 Pregnant women produce the human chorionic gonadotropin (hCG) hormone, which is a signal to the ovaries to continue to make progesterone.
 This prevents the onset of her menses, which is the blood and matter discharged during ovulation, and enables a woman to become pregnant.

-Progesterone also supports a healthy pregnancy by nurturing the fetus, and a supply of progesterone to the endometrium continues to be important during pregnancy.
+P4 also supports a healthy pregnancy by nurturing the fetus, and a supply of progesterone to the endometrium continues to be important during pregnancy.
 Levels of progesterone in a pregnant woman are about 10 times higher than they are in a woman who is not pregnant.
 After 8-10 weeks of pregnancy, the placenta takes over progesterone production from the ovaries and substantially increases progesterone production until the baby is born.

-General benefits of progesterone
+General benefits of the pregnancy hormone (P4)

 - Helps burn body fat for energy, which aids in maintaining a healthy weight